UKAS Accredited Test Equipment Calibration Services

-Based in North Wales, we provide calibration services for electrical measurement instruments across the UK and Ireland.
-Our calibration technicians have years of calibration experience, ready to meet your requirements.
+Based in North Wales, we provide UKAS accredited test equipment calibration services across the UK and Ireland.
+Our technicians have years of experience in calibrating RF and microwave instruments.

 What is Calibration?

 Instrument calibration is one of the primary processes used to maintain instrument to a standard of known accuracy.
 Calibration is the process of configuring an instrument to provide a result for a sample within an acceptable range.
 Eliminating or limiting factors that cause inaccurate measurements is a fundamental aspect of instrumentation design.

 UKAS accreditation covers a broad range of calibration activities.
 Calibration laboratories support the activities of other accredited testing laboratories, as well as provide accurate measurement and traceability to the manufacturing sector, engineering sector, construction sector, and equipment makers.

 Traceability of Equipment calibration

 To provide confidence in the legitimacy of the calibration results they must be traceable.
 This means that the results on the instrument calibration certificate need to be traceable to the standard used, and the results on the certificate for the standard are in turn traceable to the standard used for its calibration, and so on back to standards held by a national laboratory (National Physical Laboratory – NPL in the UK).
 Furthermore, each set of results in this unbroken chain should be accompanied by a quantified statement of the uncertainty of measurement.